ashnote23/Web-Scraping-using-python/README.md

 Prerequisite:

-1.Pandas-to write into a .csv file
+1.Pandas-to write into a .csv file.

-2.Selenium-to load the dynamic web page 3.BeautifulSoup-for parsing HTML and XML documents .
+2.Selenium-to load the dynamic web page.

+3.BeautifulSoup-for parsing HTML and XML documents.